the-eon-flux/Getting-and-Cleaning-Data-RScript/README.md

-## ReadMe : Project work in getting and cleaning data
+## ReadMe : Code for getting and cleaning data

 ### Background & contents